About Capeville

 The Capeville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Northampton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Capeville, Virginia residents are available through the local police department and authorized providers in Northampton County.
+Fingerprinting services for Capeville, Virginia residents are available through local police (where present) and authorized providers in Northampton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Northampton County Sheriff's Office for scheduling and fees.

 Property records for Capeville, Virginia are maintained by Northampton County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in Virginia offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.